osher/fxmgr/README.md

 [here]('./examples')

 ## Roadmap

 `[v]` 0.6.x - This is the preliminary version.
 Tested manually.
 Works, however
-    violent - i.e could be much more friendly with its errors.
+    violent - i.e could be much more friendly with its errors. focus in adding tests, CI, linting, coverage and README.

-`[ ]` 0.8.x - will focus in adding tests, CI, linting, coverage.
+`[ ]` 0.8.x - will be on user-experience - i.e killing TBDs and not-Implemented
+    errors, apply user-input validations, more friendly errors, and better API that lets you write less and gain more.

-`[ ]` 1.0.x - will be released with focus on user-experience - i.e user-input
+`[ ]` 1.0.x - will be released upon all API issues will be resolved.
-    validations and more friendly errors.
+   A good time to assume that API changes are not expected is after we have a working a stable db adapter for sql dbs (mssql, mysql, postgres, etc), either as part of this project, or as an appendable plugin.
-    API form changes may occur up until this version.
+   Breaking API form changes may occur up until this version, after which the next Major release will hopefully be very far.

 ## Backlog

 Anything from the backlog that will be ready for a version - will be released with it.
 - a built-in cli tool that lets you run